DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemDownloading.md

 ---
 ---

-Use the **Download** context menu or toolbar item to download a file.
-The FileManager component displays the "Save As" dialog to download the file.
-The **onItemDownloading** function is executed when you select a destination folder and click  **Save** in the dialog.
+Select a file and click the **Download** context menu or toolbar item to download this file.
+The FileManager component displays the "Save As" dialog to select a directory where to download the file.
+The **onItemDownloading** function is executed when you click  **Save** in the dialog.

 ![DevExtreme File Manager - Copy File or Folder](/images/FileManager/delete-confirmation-dialog.png)